Minifloat: 3-bit (1.1.1)

-2-bit (0.2.1) and (0.1.1)
+2-bit (0.1.1) and 3-bit (0.2.1)

 In situations where the sign bit can be excluded, each of the above examples can be reduced by 1 bit further, keeping only the first row of the above tables.
 A 2-bit float with 1-bit exponent and 1-bit mantissa would only have 0, 1, Inf, NaN values.

 1-bit (0.1.0)

 Removing the mantissa would allow only two values: 0 and Inf.
 Removing the exponent does not work, the above formulae produce 0 and sqrt(2)/2.
 The exponent must be at least 1 bit or else it no longer makes sense as a float (it would just be a signed number).